Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Experiments

 \subsection{Application to Imbalanced Data}

 Imbalanced data are often observed in real world applications.
 Typically, inimbalanced data the classes are not equally distributed.
 In this experiment, we evaluate the proposed method in classification imbalanced data.
-For the test, we have used 15 data sets from KEEL database\footnote{\url{http://www.keel.es/}}, where the key statistics of them are provided in \cref{tab_summary_imbalanced}.
+For the test, we have used 15 data sets from KEEL database, where the key statistics of them are provided in \cref{tab_summary_imbalanced}.
 Here, imbalance ratio (IR) measures the number of examples from large and small classes, where larger value indicates more imbalance.
 We adopt G-mean for evaluation, which is often used in the literature \cite{su2007evaluation,barua2014mwmote}.
 For the definition of G-mean, we refer to the confusion matrix in \cref{Tab_confusion_matrix} and define \begin{itemize} \item True Positive Rate = $TP_{rate}$ = TP / (TP + FN), \item True Negative Rate = $TN_{rate}$ = TN / (TN + FP), \item False Positive Rate = $FP_{rate}$ = FP / (TN + FP), \item False Negative Rate = $FN_{rate}$ = FN / (TP + FN). \end{itemize} Then G-mean is defined as

-These data sets were intended for evaluation of classifiers on imbalanced data and originally splited into five folds; hence, we use the original splits in our experiments.
-Note that no down-sampling or up-sampling is performed.
-Except for the change of evaluation metric, all the other settings remain the same as in \cref{sec_geneexpression}.
+These data sets were intended for evaluation of classifiers on imbalanced data and originally splited into five folds. { In our experiments, we follow the original splits to conduct 5 trials and report the average performance.
+We include one more classifier in this test, i.e., sparse linear discriminant analysis (SLDA) \cite{clemmensen2011sparse}.
+We do not include this method in previous experiments because it is over lengthy to train on high-dimensional data.
+For its weight on the elastic-net regression, we choose the values from $\{0.001,0.01,0.1,1,10,100,1000\}$ by LOOCV.
+The reduced dimension is determined by the LOOCV from the set $\{1,3,5,7,9\}$.} Except for the change of evaluation metric, all the other settings remain the same as in \cref{sec_geneexpression}.
 We report the average performance on these five splits in \cref{tab_imbalanced}.
 From the results, it is seen that the DRM obtains the best performance on 12 out of 15 data sets.
 The SVM, KNN, and RF obtain one best performance, respectively.
 It is noted that in the cases where the DRM is not the best, its performance is still quite competive.
-For example, on page-blocks-1-$3\_vs\_4$ data set, the DRM has a G-mean value of 0.9932, which is slightly inferior to RF by about 0.005.
+For example, on page-blocks-1-3vs4 data set, the DRM has a G-mean value of 0.9932, which is slightly inferior to RF by about 0.005.
 In contrast, when the SVM, KNN, and RF are not the best, in many cases, their performance is far from being comparable to the DRM.
 These observations suggest the effectiveness of the DRM in imbalanced data classification.